Tips And Tricks To Keep Your Hair Extensions Neat

 Anyone that knows me knows that I’m always in the gym.
 When I used to wear weave, I would be hesitant about going to the gym because I knew I ’d sweat out my hair and ruin my look.
 I would try to avoid any activity that would cause me to sweat because I didn’t know how to get a proper post-gym hairstyle.

 I had assumed that the only way to get my hair back to its style was to wash it, dry it and style it all over again.
 Eventually, I had to learn which extension hairstyles were the best for an active person like myself.
-I also had to learn how to style my extensions after working out in a way that looked decent.
+I also had to learn how to style my extensions after working out (Check out this article: working out with weave) in a way that looked decent.

 After some time, I was able to get the hang of it and look amazing after the gym, even while drenched in sweat.
 The main things that helped me were styling products, accessories, and sweatbands.
 There’s no need to worry about your hair if you’re someone that is active.